vgfang/imgpool-bot/README.md

 # imgpool bot
-Imgpool bot is a discord bot for randomly selecting from image pools and uploading images to image pools on a server.
+Imgpool bot is a discord bot for uploading images to image pools on a server and randomly selecting from them with commands.
 There are 3 levels of permissions in the form of an upload role for uploading images, and an admin role for removing images and modifying image pools.

 ## Commands
 - any role